 The court ruled in the defendant’s favor, finding that CHA released the defendant from all claims regarding overdraft fees.
 It noted that the settlement agreement gave the defendant until April 2011 to change its resequencing practices, and that CHA should have known that it faced a risk of further overdraft charges while these changes were underway.
 Id. at 3.

-The class action attorneys at DiTommaso♦Lubin represent consumers in claims regarding ATM fee fraud, other deceptive banking practices, and in general consumer rights litigation.
+The class action attorneys at Lubin Austermuehle represent consumers in claims regarding ATM fee fraud, other deceptive banking practices, and in general consumer rights litigation.
 We practice throughout the greater Chicago area including Cook, DuPage, Kane, Lake, McHenry and Will Counties, and in the Mid-West region including Indiana, Wisconsin and Iowa.
-Please contact us online, at (630) 333-0000, or at (877) 990-4990 to schedule a confidential consultation to discuss your case.
+Please contact us online, at (630) 333-0333, or at 630-333-0333 to schedule a confidential consultation to discuss your case.

 Related Blog Posts: